Jack Eichel scores twice, Golden Knights top Winnipeg 5-2 – KION546

 Stephenson made it 3-0 midway through the period when his centering pass went off the skate of Jets defender Brenden Dillon and past Rittich.

-Eichel scored his second goal of the period with each team serving a penalty, when he swiped Rittich’s clearing pass in the slot, twirled around in the circle and fired the puck home to give Vegas a 4-0 lead.
+Eichel scored his second goal of the period with each team serving a penalty, when he swiped Rittich’s clearing pass in the slot, twirled around in the circle, and fired the puck home to give Vegas a four-goal lead.

+“I did like our energy,” Vegas coach Bruce Cassidy said.
+“We did approach the game the right way.
+I thought they were well rested and ready to go.”

 Dubois spoiled the shutout bid early in the second period, when he fired home a rebound off Hill’s chest through his pads.